top of page

 14 x 14, oil

-The journey begins with a 19th-century reformer whose visionary efforts established the groundwork for the modern waste management infrastructure we continue to depend on today.
-Brown's work honors the enduring legacy of this figure while illuminating the complex choreography of people and machines behind our clean water, green spaces, and functioning streets.
+The journey begins with a 19th-century reformer whose visionary work laid foundations for systems we still rely on today.
+Brown's work honors the enduring legacy of this figure and illuminates his impact on the complex choreography and the ingenious strategies he employed to provide us with clean water, green spaces, and functioning streets.

 An exhibition in 2026 is in the planning phase.